micahjon/micahjon.github.io/_posts/2017-05-08-wordpress-component-design-with-twig.markdown

 Critical CSS (inlining a minimal set of above-the-fold styles) can dramatically improve perceived performance, especially on high latency connections.

-<em>I've also heard eating salad every day will dramatically improve my perceived healthiness, but that doesn't mean I'm doing it.</em>
+<em>I've also heard jogging a half hour every day will dramatically improve my perceived healthiness, but that doesn't mean I'm doing it.</em>

 I get it: transitioning from a huge *style.css* file in your <code><head></code> to a bunch of smaller CSS files, each split into critical and non-critical sections can be tricky!
 There are tools that will automatically generate critical CSS for you (e.g. [Penthouse](https://github.com/pocketjoso/penthouse), [critical](https://github.com/addyosmani/critical)), but I found that generating HTML files for these tools to operate on was error-prone.
 Ultimately, I went with a DIY solution that split up my CSS based on comments: [postcss-critical-split](https://github.com/mrnocreativity/postcss-critical-split) by [Ronny Welter](https://github.com/mrnocreativity).
 The silver lining: I got *very* well acquainted with the styles on my site and was able to remove a lot of unused rules.

 At the end of the day we have 3 files.
 Let's call them:

-- Original
+- original
-- Critical
+- critical
-- Asynchronous
+- asynchronous

-Where Original = Critical + Asynchronous
+Where original = critical + asynchronous

-Then we can inline the Critical CSS in the <code><head></code> and use a JavaScript library called [loadCSS by Filament Group](https://github.com/filamentgroup/loadCSS) to load Asynchronous CSS.
-Chances are we'll screw something up in the process so it's handy to have the Original CSS available to compare against.
+Then we can inline the critical CSS in the <code><head></code> and use a JavaScript library called [loadCSS by Filament Group](https://github.com/filamentgroup/loadCSS) to load asynchronous CSS.
+Chances are we'll screw something up in the process so it's handy to have the original CSS available to compare against.

 Ideally, we could abstract this all away so that injecting CSS is as easy as including a Twig template:

-*Critical + Asynchronous CSS in <code><head></code>*
+*Critical + asynchronous CSS in <code><head></code>*
 {% raw %}
 ```twig
 {% for styleSheetName in criticalStyleSheets %}